RenchuSong/PRESS/README.md

 You can change the file paths in main.cpp to run it.
 TODO: parameterize the file path

-To get the initial experiment code, switch to main branch and take a look at v1 folder.
+To get the initial experiment code, switch to master branch and take a look at v1 folder.